hasnaat-iftikhar/hasnaat-iftikhar/README.md

 I fell into development & programming when I was 14 years old.
 Within a short period, I learned a lot of things related to my career, personal development, networking, and entrepreneurship.

 As I say, I'm a developer and In my early stages.
 I decided to build my own SaaS and I'm working on that because I want to build my own brand and want people to use that.
-You can say that I want to attach successful CEO or Founder word with my profile.
+You can say that I want to attach successful CEO or Founder by building an amazing SaaS.

 <h2>Here is my focus while working on any project</h2>
 <li>Scalability</li>